cloudblog004/fantasticfoodies/content/en/posts/957-recipe-of-any-night-of-the-week-easy-chicken-alfredo.md

 ##### Steps to make Easy chicken Alfredo:

 1. Microwave the broccoli according to directions.
-1. Sauté onion in olive oil in a large pan &amp; cook fettuccine in a separate large pot
+1. Sauté onion in olive oil in a large pan & cook fettuccine in a separate large pot
-1. Add chicken &amp; broccoli to onion.
+1. Add chicken & broccoli to onion.
 Cook on low for 5 minutes.
-1. Add jar of Alfredo sauce &amp; wine &amp; crushed garlic.
+1. Add jar of Alfredo sauce & wine & crushed garlic.
 Cook on low for 5 to 10 minutes.
 1. When fettuccine is done, drain.
 Serve sauce over fettuccine.
 1. Ready to serve and ENJOY!